ochoalopes/exprengine/README.md

 Install-Package OchoaLopes.ExprEngine
 ```

-### Number Formats
+### Values Formats
-ExprEngine supports a few number formats as input parameters in expressions:
+ExprEngine supports a few formats as input parameters in expressions:

 - Integer: Represented by appending an 'i' to the number.
 Example: "10i"
 - Float: Represented by appending an 'f' to the number.
 Example: "3.14f"
 - Double: Represented by appending an 'D' to the number.
 Example: "6.02D"
 - Decimal: Represented by appending a 'd' to the number.
 Example: "100.0d"
+- Dates: Represented by appending a 't' to the string.
+Example: " '2001-01-01't "

+## Dates

+ExprEngine provides support for date operations, making it flexible and adaptable to a variety of scenarios.
+It allows for adding or subtracting days from a date and comparing dates.

 ### Variable
 To use variable you have to add a placeholder in your expression, then you can use a dictionary or an ordered list of values, this is available for ValidateExpression, EvaluateExpression and ComputeExpression.